 Cover — Cover stocks are heavy in weight, rigid and not easily folded.
 Common weights for cover stocks include: 65#, 80#, 100#, 120#, and 12pt.

-A paper’s opacity is determined by its weight, ingredients and absorbency.
-A paper’s opacity determines how much printing will show through on the reverse side of a sheet.
-Opacity is expressed in terms of its percentage of reflection.
+Determined by weight, ingredients and absorbency.
+As a matter of fact, a paper’s opacity determines how much printing will show through on the reverse side of a sheet.
 Complete opacity is 100% and complete transparency is 0%.

 The brightness of a sheet of paper measures the percentage of a wavelength of blue light it reflects.
-The brightness of a piece of paper is typically expressed on a scale of 1 to 100 with 100 being the brightest.
-The brightness of a paper affects readability, the perception of ink color and the contrast between light and dark hues.
+Measured on a scale of 1 to 100, with 100 being the brightest.
+It also affects readability, the perception of ink color and the contrast between light and dark hues.

 In addition, let us know if you have any questions on these offset press paper types or if you need any of these paper types explained.